DiegoTc/vulnerable-node/README.md

 This project was created with the **purpose of have a project with identified vulnerabilities in source code with the finality of can measure the quality of security analyzers tools**.

+Node Goat help how to solve the problems: https://nodegoat.herokuapp.com/tutorial

 Although not its main objective, this project also can be useful for:

 - Pentesting training.